 For some of us, fixing tiles is an art.
 It’s about not only cutting and placing tiles wherever is needed, it requires years of practice and a good eye for design to plan a layout and merge tiles of different textures and thickness together in an appealing pattern.
 But it’s not only about the experience and expertise of the tiler and about the materials, the tiling tools play a major role on the construction job.

-In this sense, is important to choose the right tiling tools for the construction work, depending on the use and the phase of the process.
+In this sense, is important to give you the best advice & information on how to tile and choose the right tiling tools for the construction work, depending on the use and the phase of the process.
 By choosing the correct tiling tools we’ll decrease the amount of time needed to complete a project and the tools won’t be damaged by the materials, neither would we.

 With all this in mind, we wonder which the best tiling tools are to get the perfect finish on the tiling job.
 So, here’s a list of the 10 crucial tools that a tiling specialist must have in his toolbox: